-If you do get around opening those reports, first thing you’ll notice is how comprehensive they’re.
-The verdict here is that the QRMA is a walking laboratory that only needs your palm to lay bare yours cells current state.
+If you do get around opening those reports, the first thing you’ll notice is how comprehensive they are.
+The verdict here is that the QRMA is a walking laboratory that only needs your palm to analyse the current state of your vital internal organs.
 This device is therefore an imminent threat to the medical laboratory profession as we know it.

 How it manages exactly to do this without doing any physical test or taking blood and tissue samples is beyond comprehension.
 The only logical explanation is that the device is a gimmick, and a very dangerous one at that.
 Where’s my proof of evidence?

 As you can tell, the QRMA is actually quite a basic thing and not the ground-breaking high-tech device you might take it for.
 At best, it’s a toy with plenty of shocking entertainment value for “at-risk of” adults.
-At its worse though it’s one of the many tools in the magician’s bag of tricks to make money out of gullibility mixed with desperation from an unhealthy dose of mortality.
+At its worse, though, it’s one of the many tools in the magician’s bag of tricks to make money from gullible and desperate victims who are genuinely concerned about their health.

 But make no mistake, the magician here is not the “certified” health consultant going door to door (or rather church to church) with the QRMA.
 He or she is merely a magician’s assistant to the executives that have made a profitable business franchise out of something as critical as people’s health.

-But even before we go there, first consider whose likely to visit a health camp and the reasons that would prompt such an undertaking.
-You’d be hard pressed to see a young person (below 35 years) at such a place, not unless the camp also caters for reproductive health in which case women of child-bearing age would take a sizeable proportion of the clientele.
+But even before we go there, first consider the demographic that is more likely to visit a health camp and the reasons that would prompt such an undertaking.
+You’d be hard-pressed to see a young person (below 35 years) at such a place, not unless the camp also caters for reproductive health in which case women of child-bearing age would take a sizeable proportion of the clientele.

-Universally men of all ages tend to be somewhat of an endangered species in such habitats with the few that intersperse such gatherings either being elderly or those have been dragged there by the symptoms (the most profound being their caring wives).
+Universally men of all ages tend to be somewhat of an endangered species in such habitats with the few that intersperse such gatherings either being elderly or those have been dragged there by the symptoms (perhaps the most profound being that of their caring wives).

-Thus the age demographic you’re likely to see going for health check-ups and scanning is that of between years 40+ and would disproportionately comprise more women than men.
-And what’s common about these age group?
+Thus, the age demographic you’re likely to see going for health check-ups and scanning is that of between years 40+ and would disproportionately comprise more women than men.
+And what’s common about these age groups?